f5devcentral/f5-techXchange2023-ModernApps/lab_1.1.md

 # Virtual K8s and Kubeconfigs

-In the previous step, the underlying environment was built for appstack.
+In the previous step, the underlying environment and Managed K8s cluster were built on an Appstack node.
 Once the AWS-VPC site with Appstack is alive, you should see the following:

 ![](./images/mk8s-alive.png)